-Each Saturday morning into the early afternoon, the street music of buskers makes for a lively soundtrack as you, your loved ones, and your community visit booths like Dogalicious, Knots of Bows, Smoking Gun Jerky, It’s All About Bees, and Barerras Family Farm.
+The street music of buskers makes for a lively soundtrack each Saturday morning into the early afternoons.
+Visit booths like Dogalicious, Dry Spokes, Smoking Gun Jerky, It’s All About Bees, and Barreras Family Farm.

-Visitors can access off-street parking at City Parking Garage and Landmark Garage for $2/first hour and $1 for each hour afterward.
-And for on-street parking, remember the 8-9 a.m. slot is free if you can snag a spot!
+Visitors can access off-street parking at City Parking Garage for $1 per hour or check out Landmark Garage for $2/first hour and $1 for each hour afterward.
+For on-street parking, remember the 8-9 a.m. slot is free if you can snag a spot.

 - 8:30 am – 12:30 pm

-Most food is natural, chemical-free, and sustainable agriculture, but every item comes complete with GMO labeling.
-That includes beef and dairy from Manley View Farms and flavored honey from C & Czzz Bzzz.
+Almost all the food is natural, chemical-free, and a sustainable agricultural product.
+Every item features GMO labeling, including beef and dairy from Manley View Farms and flavored honey from C & Czzz Bzzz.

-If you live out in West Omaha and hunger for fresh, local foods, this diverse rain-or-shine market is for you.
-Follow and engage with the Facebook page for your chance to win Farmers Bucks, and don’t forget Farmer Appreciation Day on August 6 and Harvest Fest on October 1.
+If you live in West Omaha and hunger for fresh, local foods, this diverse rain-or-shine market is for you.
+Follow its Facebook page to stay up-to-date.

 Omaha Farmers’ Market at Aksarben Village